asama-w/Credit_Risk_Analysis/README.md

 <img src= https://github.com/asama-w/Credit_Risk_Analysis/blob/main/Images/2.png width="80%" height="80%">

 ### 3. ClusterCentroids Model (Undersampling)
-+ The ClusterCentroids Model reduces the number of samples in the majority class to match with the minority's, of which in this case, the number of trained majority's target variable (low-risk) is reduced to 246 (number of samples: 'high_risk': 246, 'low_risk': 246).
++ The ClusterCentroids Model reduces the number of samples in the majority class to match with the minority's, of which in this case, the number of trained majority's samples (low-risk) is reduced to 246 (number of samples: `'high_risk': 246, 'low_risk': 246`).
 + **Balanced Accuracy Score: 55.5%**, which is the lowest among the 6 models in this analysis.
 The model does not perform very well for predicting the credit risk.
 + The precision of high risk and low-risk is 0.01 and 1, respectively, which is similar to those of the previous two models.
 + The recall and F1 value of the low-risk dropped significantly (low-risk recall = 0.4, low-risk F1 = 0.57) if compared to the previous oversampling models, as a result of the major reduce in the number of low-risk data.